You’ve probably tried a lot of things to feel more satisfied with your work life.

 1) Focus on how you want to feel.

 Beneath every desire, from possessions to achievements, is an emotion that you expect your ambitions will create.
 This feeling state is what you’re really after.
-Focus there, and you’ll discover more ways to get what you want.
-Plus, it will help you discern what’s most important so you can confidently say No to the rest.
+Focusing here helps you discern what’s important so you can confidently say No to the rest.

 2) Question your stressful beliefs.

 According to the National Science Foundation, 80% of a human’s thoughts are negative and 95% are repetitive.
-These thoughts trigger emotions, which change the way you act, which changes your situation.
-So, the root cause of most stress isn’t your life situation, as it might seem, but fearful thoughts.
-You see this play out in your life when you don’t take the actions you say you want to take.
+Negative thoughts trigger unpleasant emotions, which makes you take actions you don’t want to take, which worsens your situation.
 While you can’t totally prevent negative thoughts, you can become less driven by them so that your actions match your intentions.

 3) Listen to your body.

-When it comes to making decisions, you probably use your brain extensively, analyzing your options and weighing pros and cons.
+When making decisions, you probably use your brain extensively, analyzing your options and weighing pros and cons.
 There’s another tool that’s underutilized in our culture: the body.
-Being present to the physical sensations in your body provides a wealth of information about your right next steps.
+Being present to your physical sensations provides a wealth of information about your right next steps.

 4) Take easy action.

-It’s impossible to know with certainty what you want by simply thinking harder about it.
-Clarity comes from taking consistent, imperfect action in the direction of something you truly desire.
-Further, when you pressure yourself to take steps that are too big, you get stuck.
-Instead, choose an easy next step so that you can keep moving forward, no matter how big and scary the goal.
+It’s impossible to know with certainty what you want by thinking about it.
+Clarity comes from taking consistent, imperfect action in the direction of something you desire.
+Choosing to take tiny steps allows you to keep moving forward, no matter how big and scary the goal.

-Once you integrate these four principles into your everyday life, you’ll be able to easily create an enjoyable, fulfilling career.
+As you integrate these four principles into your everyday life, you’ll find it much easier to create an enjoyable, fulfilling career.

 Case study: Bored VP -> Joyful Entrepreneur